 Presentations take a lot of work!
 At minimum, you're likely to spend at least a couple of hours assembling your presentation deck and notes.
 For particularly important or technical presentations, you might spend days or weeks pulling all the information together.

 Instead, get double (or triple or quadruple) duty out of your presentations.
 Use your presentation as a foundation for creating new pieces of content: Remix, reuse, and repurpose the information within the presentation to deliver the same information in new formats.

 For example, you might write an article or paper using the same information and perhaps even the same verbiage as the presentation.
-You might turn the presentation deck into a webinar or use it for an online educational course.
+You might use it for an online educational course.
 You can post excerpts from the presentation via social media.

 Lastly, you can use this presentation as a template for future presentations that cover similar material for similar audiences.
 You need not reinvent the wheel if you have already crafted a well-designed presentation deck and narrative approach.

 Do your team’s presentations put people to sleep?